HaTikva Market in southern Tel Aviv is an authentic market with fewer tourists, and it almost had not changed in the last decades.

 I have read about different restaurants at HaTikva Market.
 They most serve authentic food.
 Maybe because it was too early, we saw only one open restaurant.
 But since it did not appeal to us, we did not visit it.

-And as I always say, if you want to grab something to eat, launch Google Maps or some other app with a lot of reviews, and you will find the best places.
+And as I always say, if you want to grab something to eat, launch Google Maps or some other app with many reviews, and you will find the best places.

 At the entrance to the market, I saw this Vespa scooter.

 The attached sidecar is completely closed.
-In Israeli weather it means that you do not have to go to the sauna, you can simply sit in the sidecar 🙂
+In Israeli weather, it means that you do not have to go to the sauna.
+You can sit in the sidecar 🙂

-Here is a nice video about the market I found on YouTube:
+Here is an excellent video about the market I found on YouTube:

 Currently, HaTikva Market is not a tourist spot.
-It is mostly visited by locals who purchase fresh and cheap goods.
+It is visited mainly by locals who purchase fresh and cheap goods.

 HaTikva Market is like a time machine.
-It allows visitors to return several decades to the past, to see how markets looked and to taste the food.
+It allows visitors to return several decades to the past, see how markets looked, and taste the food.
 If you are for the trip, then visit this market.

 Have you ever been to the HaTikva Market?
 Tell us in the comments below.